OndrejNepozitek/Edgar-Unity/docs/examples/platformer-1.md

 <Image src="img/v2/examples/platformer1/no_holes_between_rooms.png" caption="There are no holes between individual rooms because we have no background tile in room templates." />

 The solution is quite simple.
-We have to create a simple post process task that goes through all door positions and deletes all the door tiles.
+We have to create a simple post-processing task that goes through all door positions and deletes all the door tiles.

-    [CreateAssetMenu(menuName = "Dungeon generator/Examples/Platformer 1/Post process", fileName = "Platformer1PostProcess")]
+    [CreateAssetMenu(menuName = "Edgar/Examples/Platformer 1/Post process", fileName = "Platformer1PostProcess")]
     public class Platformer1PostProcess : DungeonGeneratorPostProcessBase
     {
         public override void Run(GeneratedLevel level, LevelDescription levelDescription)